fbpx

 How to organize your art room in just 8 steps:

-1. Place classroom maintenance requests early in the year so that your admin has time fix, replace or purchase what you need.
+1. Place classroom maintenance requests as soon as you return so that your admin has time to fix, replace or purchase what you need.

 Your 8 Step Plan to Organizing Your Art Room